What is the Difference Between a VA Disability Appeal and an Initial Claim? Initial Claims and Appeals at the Local Regional Office

 Foreign Claims Fax: 248-524-4260

-Your initial claim(s) will be adjudicated by a so-called Rating Specialist.
-The rating specialist is responsible for gathering all the relevant evidence (e.g., medical treatment records, C & P medical examinations, personnel file, etc.) and determining the relevant legal issues (e.g., service-connection, disability level, effective date and so forth) pertaining to the claim(s).
-And, of course, the veteran is free to submit his/her own evidence in support of the claim(s).
-Based upon the evidence and the applicable law, the rating specialist issues what is called a Rating Decision, his/her determination of the relevant issues.
+Your initial claim(s) will be adjudicated by a Rating Specialist.
+The rating specialist is responsible for gathering all the relevant evidence (e.g., medical treatment records, C & P medical examinations, personnel file, etc.) and determining the relevant legal issues (e.g., service connection, disability level, effective date, and so forth) pertaining to the claim(s).
+And, of course, the veteran is free to submit their own evidence supporting the claim(s).
+Based upon the evidence and the applicable law, the rating specialist issues a Rating Decision, their determination of the relevant issues.

 A DRO can issue two types of decisions.
-If the DRO grants one or more benefits, then the DRO will issue a rating decision, similar in form as the rating decision issued initially by the rating specialist.
-(If the veteran believes that the rating decision did not grant the correct amount of benefits, then the veteran can begin the VA disability appeal process all over again by filing an NOD).
-On the other hand, if the DRO denies the claim(s), then he/she will issue a so-called Statement of the Case or SOC.
-A veteran may receive both a rating decision and an SOC if the DRO decides two or more claims with mixed results.
+If the DRO grants one or more benefits, the DRO will issue a rating decision similar to the rating decision issued initially by the rating specialist.
+(If the veteran believes that the rating decision did not grant the correct amount of benefits, then the veteran can begin the VA disability appeal process all over again by filing a NOD).
+On the other hand, if the DRO denies the claim(s), then they will issue a so-called Statement of the Case or SOC.
+A veteran may receive both a rating decision and a SOC if the DRO decides two or more claims with mixed results.

-If the veteran wishes to appeal the SOC, he or she must do so within 60 days of the date of the SOC.
-An SOC is appealed by the filing of a Substantive Appeal, also called a Form 9, at the local regional office.
+If the veteran wishes to appeal the SOC, they must do so within 60 days of the date of the SOC.
+A SOC is appealed by the filing of a Substantive Appeal, also called a Form 9, at the local regional office.
 A Form 9 should be attached to the SOC.
-However, a Form 9 can be easily obtained on-line at: https://www.va.gov/vaforms/va/pdf/va9.pdf.
+However, a Form 9 can be easily obtained online at: https://www.va.gov/vaforms/va/pdf/va9.pdf.

 Once the Form 9 is filled out and filed, the veteran has perfected his VA disability appeal to the Board of Veterans’ Appeals located in Washington, DC.
 The appellate process at this level will be the subject of another blog.

-If your Rating Decision is dated after February 19, 2019: There are three different types of appeal lanes you can chose from.
-The appeal information should be mailed to the veteran along with the rating decision, but it can be easily obtained on-line at the links listed below for each.
+If your Rating Decision is dated after February 19, 2019: You can choose from three different types of appeal lanes.
+The appeal information should be mailed to the veteran along with the rating decision, but it can be easily obtained online at the links listed below for each.